stripe/react-stripe-js/README.md

 ### Contributing

-If you would like to contribute to React Stripe please make sure to read our [contributor guidelines](CONTRIBUTING.md).
+If you would like to contribute to React Stripe, please make sure to read our [contributor guidelines](CONTRIBUTING.md).